thibaut-lemoine/thibaut-lemoine.github.io/indexEN.md

 ## Status

 I am currently a postdoctoral researcher at Centre de Recherche en Informatique, Signal et Automatique de Lille (CRIStAL) under the responsibility of Rémi Bardenet.
 Beforehand, I worked from 2020 to 2022 at Institut de Recherche Mathématique Avancée (IRMA) of Université de Strasbourg, for the project "Geometry of quantum Hall states" of USIAS directed by Semyon Klevtsov.
-My aim is to precise the probabilistic setting of quantum Hall effect on complex manifolds.
 From 2016 to 2020, I was a PhD student in Laboratoire de Probabilités, Statistique et Modélisation (LPSM) of Sorbonne Université, under the direction of Thierry Lévy.
 A pdf version of my resume is available [here](/CV_EN.pdf).

 ## Research Interests